maiertech/coding-blog/content/notes/codesandbox/git-workflows.md

 - If you have write permission to the linked repository, every commit goes to `master` and you might end up with unwanted commits on `master`.
-- If you do not have write permission to the linked repository, you can still open a pull request.
+- If you do not have write permission to the linked repository, you can still open a pull request that contains all changes.
-- After you create the pull request, you can discard your sandbox.
+- After you have created the pull request, you can discard your sandbox.

 ### The branch workflow

 - Create an immutable sandbox from a branch.
 - Fork the sandbox to make it editable.
-- Commits go to the branch from which the sandbox was created.
+- Commits go to the branch from which the sandbox has been created.
-- If you create a pull request on github.com and not using the `Open PR` button, any subsequent commits update the pull request.
+- If you create a pull request on github.com (not using Codesandbox's `Open PR` button), then any subsequent commits also update the pull request.
 - If you create a pull request with the `Open PR` button, this will create a new branch for the pull request and your sandbox will switch to the new branch.
+  This is a potential pitfall since you would expect the pull request to be created from the branch from which you created the sandbox.